nvs-vocabs/ArgoVocabs_Meetings/AVTT_meetings/README.md

 # Structure

-The structure of directory is as follows:
+The structure of this directory is as follows:

 ```
   yyyy-mm-dd-agenda.md / yyyy-mm-dd-agenda.pdf